-NDT (natural desiccated thyroid) is one kind of thyroid medication, often deemed the most effective and has the highest success rate as reported by thyroid patients.
-Thyroid UK did a survey in 2o15 which demonstrated that their respondents had the best success rate with NDT.
+NDT (natural desiccated thyroid) is one kind of thyroid medication, often deemed the most effective by thyroid patients who have tried both T4-only synthetics such as Levothyroxine or Synthroid as well as NDT.
+Thyroid UK did a survey in 2015 which demonstrated that their respondents had the best success rate with NDT.

 What is NDT?

 NDT contains real thyroid gland, from pigs, and it is available on prescription in the UK on a named-patient basis, as well as meeting the guidelines of the US Pharmacopeia.
 It is available in most countries through a doctor.
 It is made according to certain quality standards, contrary to what some doctors say.

 As explained in various books such as Stop The Thyroid Madness’ book and Barry Durrant-Peatfield’s The Great Thyroid Scandal, NDT has been used successfully for over 115 years.
 Interesting history about its use is mentioned in various books, And I’ve covered it here.

 So why is NDT so popular with thyroid patients?